-This link will take you to Herts for Learnings online safety newsletter hfl-online-safety-newsletter-for-parents-and-carers-summer-2022.pdf
+Herts for Learning online safety newsletter

 The Child Exploitation and Online Protection Centre (CEOP) is the UK’s national centre dedicated to protecting children from harm both online and offline.
 CEOP advises children and parents/carers via the following organisations: